celeritas-project/celeritas/doc/appendices/development.rst

 As much as possible, make classes "complete" and valid after calling the constructor.
 Don't have a series of functions that have to be called in a specific order to put the class in a workable state.
+(And when it is not possible,  code must be put in place to automatically detect (and warn the developer) if the specific order is not respected).

 When a class has a single function (especially if you name that function ``operator()``), its usage is obvious.
 The reader also doesn't have to know